Print Friendly

 Le nimatijob’al ri kak’ut wi ri qach’ab’al, sib’alaj naj k’o wi.

-The school where I teach is very far.
+The school where our language (k’iche’) is taught is very far.

 Jas(a) can combine with we/le/ri to introduce subordinate object clauses: